Privacy Notice for Website Visitors

 We may also use your Identity, Contact, Technical, Usage and Marketing and Communications Data for marketing purposes, which may include contacting you by email with information, news, events and offers on Our products and/or services.

 You will receive marketing emails from Us if (i) you have requested information from Us, (ii) you have purchased products and/or services from Us, (iii) you have subscribed to receive Our newsletters or (iv) you have registered to attend any of Our events and, in each case, you have not opted out from receiving Our communications.
-We will never send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.
+We will never send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the applicable data privacy laws.

 You can opt out at any time from receiving Our marketing communications by using the Unsubscribe link provided with all Our marketing emails.
 Where you opt out of receiving Our marketing messages, this will not apply to personal data provided to Us as a result of a product/service purchase, product/service experience or other similar transactions